mdabagia/mdabagia.github.io/index.markdown

 * * *

-I am a third-year PhD student in the [Algorithms, Combinatorics, & Optimization (ACO)](https://aco.gatech.edu/) program at Georgia Tech.
+I am a fourth-year PhD student in the [Algorithms, Combinatorics, & Optimization (ACO)](https://aco.gatech.edu/) program at Georgia Tech.
 I did my undergrad in Electrical & Computer Engineering, also at Georgia Tech.

 I am fascinated by the study of intelligence, both biological and artificial.
 My research on this topic focuses on a few questions:
 *   What theoretical models of the brain at the level of neurons can we construct?